Your web browser is outdated and may be insecure

 About the award: This award aims to recognise nurses undertaking advanced and specialist practice who make an outstanding contribution to patient care, including the introduction of changes that lead to innovative programmes of care.

-For this award, advanced and specialist are as defined in the Framework for Advanced Nursing, Midwifery and Allied Health Professional Practice in Wales or in the case of the former, credentialed by the Royal College of Nursing
+For this award, advanced and specialist are as defined in the Professional Framework for Enhanced, Advanced and Consultant Clinical Practice in Wales https://heiw.nhs.wales/workforce/workforce-development/introducing-advanced-practice/ or in the case of the former, credentialed by the Royal College of Nursing https://www.rcn.org.uk/professional-development/professional-services/credentialing

 Nurses registered on all parts of the NMC register who are:

-• Working at an advanced or specialist level in a clinical role within Wales, supported by post graduate qualification/s commensurate to the scope of practice
+Working at an advanced and specialist level in a clinical role within Wales, supported by post graduate qualification/s commensurate to the scope of practice.

-• Through effective leadership is able to demonstrate a positive contribution to an innovative development that has made a difference to people receiving care
+1. Through strong leadership, they have contributed to a new and original development that has made a real difference to people receiving care.

 What makes a winning entry? - top tips to make you nomination stand out from the crowd!